 Copyright registrations are one of the best and most affordable investments creators can make to protect creative works.
-Depending on your situation, protection under copyright will last a minimum of 95 years, and in some cases quite a bit more.
+For individuals, copyright protection lasts for your life plus seventy years and for a work-for-hire, it is 120 years from creation.

 Copyright registration carries a fee for the United States Copyright Office as well as some complex paperwork that can be tricky to get right.
-Most common registrations (books, music, and movies) have a fee of less than $100.
+Most common registrations (books, music, and movies) have a fee of $55.
+Getting the paperwork right the first time can save you a lot of stress and headaches.
 Complex registrations (like boat hull designs) can range up to the maximum fee of $400.
 Getting the paperwork wrong can cost you your time, the copyright, AND your fee (you’ll have to start over).

-The great news is, I only charge $400 on top of the registration fee (typically $100) to help you complete the copyright registration process.
+The great news is, I only charge $300 on top of the registration fee to help you complete the copyright registration process.
 The registration fee portion goes straight to the United States Copyright Office.
 The amount I charge is the cost for my time to make sure the registration is complete, has no errors, and all appropriate research is done prior to submission.